gnuradio/pybombs/README.md

 a user-specific installation, and one for cross-compiling to a different platform.

+### Initializing Prefixes

+Any directory can function as a prefix, and PyBOMBS will make sure all the required files and directories are created.
+However, PyBOMBS provides a way to initialize a directory to be a full PyBOMBS prefix:

+    $ pybombs prefix init /path/to/prefix [-a alias]

+This is similar to `git init`.
+The optional alias allows you to access the prefix with the alias instead of the full path.

 ### Aliases

 In order to make prefix selection more easy, it is possible to assign names